Where to Take Profit When Day Trading (Exit Strategy)

 Fixed Reward:Risk Profit Targets

 One of the simplest tactics for establishing a profit target is to use a fixed reward:risk ratio.
-Based on your entry point, establish your stop loss level.
+Based on your entry point, require your stop loss level.
 This stop loss will determine how much you are risking on the trade.
 The profit target is set at a multiple of this, for example, 2:1.

 If you enter a short trade at $17.15 and determine your stop loss should be placed at $17.25, you are risking $0.10/share.
 If you opt to use a 2:1 reward:risk, then your profit target would be placed $0.20 from your entry, at $16.95.

 If you buy a forex pair at 1.2516 and place a stop loss at 1.2510, you are risking 6 pips on the trade.
 If using a 2.5:1 reward to risk, your profit target should be placed 15 pips from your entry point (6 pips x 2.5), at 1.2531.

-Fixed targets assure you are making more on winners than you lose on losers, but fixed targets don't factor for the current price environment or tendencies within the price action.
-This makes fixed targets somewhat random, although, if you have a good entry method and your stop loss is well placed, then it is a viable method.
+Fixed targets assure you are making more on winners than you lose on losers, but fixed targets don't factor in the current price environment or tendencies within the price action.
+This makes fixed targets somewhat random.
+Although, if you have a good entry method and your stop loss is well placed, then it is a viable method.

 Typical reward:risk ratios are between 1.5:1 and 3:1 when day trading.
 Experiment (in a demo account) with the market you are trading to see if a 1.5:1 reward to risk or a 2:1 reward to risk ratio works better for your particular entry strategy.